-X.7.4 Patient identity management
+50.7.4 Patient Identity Management

-- The Document Sharing defined in this profile is patient centric, meaning that a patient is associated with each document shared.
+The Document Sharing defined in this profile is patient centric, meaning that a patient is associated with each document shared.
 When data related to an individual patient is exchanged among healthcare information systems it is critical to ensure that the participating systems are referring to the same patient.
-This requirement can be accomplished in several different ways. - One possible way would have each transaction carry enough demographic data to ensure that the partner is able to match the patient through demographic matching with locally held characteristics.
+This requirement can be accomplished in several different ways.

+One possible way would have each transaction carry enough demographic data to ensure that the partner is able to match the patient through demographic matching with locally held

+1530 characteristics.
 The challenges of "enough" demographic data is a difficult problem.
 It includes issues around demographics changing over time (name changes) and other aspects of demographics matching rules.
-There is also concern around privacy when unnecessarily transporting patient demographics. - Thus, IHE recommends that the identification of the patient be done through patient identifiers in a common or accepted patient identification domain.
+There is also concern around privacy when unnecessarily transporting patient demographics.

+Thus, IHE recommends that the identification of the patient be done through patient identifiers in a common or accepted patient identification domain.
 Thus, prior to the exchange of healthcare information the partners agreed on a commonly known patient identifier to refer to the patient.
 Essentially any identifier that a patient provides can be used to correlate identities, with a Voluntary Health Identifier (VHID) being a specific example of an identifier assigned outside of treatment.
-This requirement, however, is often non-trivial and the patient identity management - treatment.
-This requirement, however, is often non-trivial and the patient identity management profiles serve the purpose of enabling this aspect of Document Sharing.
+This requirement, however, is often non-trivial and the patient identity management

+1540 profiles serve the purpose of enabling this aspect of Document Sharing.
 Some regions and nations have enabled the use of a unique patient identifier that is widely available, but many places still need profiles which aid in patient identifier discovery.

-IHE IT Infrastructure Technical Framework Supplement - Mobile Health Document Sharing (MHDS)

-Systems participating in Document Sharing frequently use locally assigned patient identifier 1530 domains.
-A patient identifier domain is defined as a single system or a set of interconnected systems that all share a common patient identification scheme (an identifier and an assignment process to a patient) and issuing authority for patient identifiers.
+Systems participating in Document Sharing frequently use locally assigned patient identifier domains.
+A patient identifier domain is defined as a single system or a set of interconnected

+1545 systems that all share a common patient identification scheme (an identifier and an assignment process to a patient) and issuing authority for patient identifiers.

-The Patient Resource Identity Management (PMIR) Profile supports the linking of patient identifiers from multiple patient identifier domains.
-The Patient Identity Cross-Reference for 1535 Mobile (PIXm) Profile supports a query given one identifier known to the client to request crossreferenced identifiers known to the Patient Identity Manager.
+The Patient Resource Identity Management (PMIR) Profile supports the management of a master Patient record with links to patient identifiers from multiple patient identifier domains.
+The Patient Identity Cross-Reference for Mobile (PIXm) Profile supports a query given one identifier

+1550 known to the client to request cross-referenced identifiers known to the Patient Identity Manager.
 The Patient Demographics Query for Mobile (PDQm) Profile supports the ability to query by a set of demographics and get in response a complete set of demographics, usually including patient identifiers in domains of interest.

-1540 X.7.4.1 Patient Identity Management
+50.7.4.1 Patient Identity Management

-Most health information systems assign to each patient an identifier (usually a string of letters and/or numbers) that is unique to the patient within only that information system.
-Thus, Gary Collins may be identified as 3562A at the office of his primary Care Physician (PCP) and 0320 at his specialist's clinic.

-- 1545 IHE utilizes the concept of Patient Identifier Domains which defines a domain of patient identifiers, like identifiers assigned within a PCP office, assigned by a single authority and an identifier for each assigning authority.
+- 1555 Most health information systems assign to each patient an identifier (usually a string of letters and/or numbers) that is unique to the patient within only that information system.
+Thus, Gary Collins may be identified as 3562A at the office of his primary Care Physician (PCP) and 0320 at his specialist's clinic. - IHE utilizes the concept of Patient Identifier Domains which defines a domain of patient identifiers, like identifiers assigned within a PCP office, assigned by a single authority and an identifier for each assigning authority.
 For example, the PCP office identifier is unique within the assigning authority for the PCP.
-If the PCP's system wants to communicate with the specialist's system about Gary Collins, both systems must be able to know that 3562A assigned by the PCP offices is equivalent to 0320 assigned by the specialist's office, and that neither of those 1550 - identifiers is equivalent to Garry Collin with an ID of 333 at a local Hospital.
+If the PCP's system wants to communicate with the specialist's system about Gary Collins, both systems must be able to know that 3562A assigned by the PCP offices is equivalent to 0320 assigned by the specialist's office, and that neither of those - 1565 identifiers is equivalent to Garry Collin with an ID of 333 at a local Hospital.
 This is known as a cross-reference that links the two patient identifiers for Gary Collins.

-Figure X.7.4.1-1: Patient identifier cross-referencing
+Figure 50.7.4.1-1: Patient identifier cross-referencing